 - File storage supplies (filing cabinets, etc.)

-One of the greatest benefits from digital records management is the improved securities ranging from encryption systems to firewall and password protections.
+One of the greatest benefits of digital records management is the improved security.
+This includes encryption systems, firewalls, and password protections.

-When you take your paper records, scan them, and immediately implement them with a DMS or cloud storage system, you as a result can take advantage of the boosted security off the bat and avoid the security risks of paper records management entirely.
+When you take your paper records and immediately implement them with a DMS or cloud storage system, you can take advantage of the boosted security and avoid the risks of paper records management entirely.

 Saving Office Space